kevinmiles/SilveR/README.md

 ## Getting Started

-Clone the project, open in Visual Studio, run the tests and then run/deploy.
-The repo contains a stripped down version of R 3.5.1 so that it should produce analyes straight away.
+Clone the project, open in Visual Studio, optionally run the tests, and then debug or publish.
+The repo contains a stripped down version of R 3.5.1 so that it should produce analyses straight away.
 You can always point the system at your own R setup (YMMV!)

-See deployment for notes on how to deploy the project on a live system.

 ### Installing